 Setting out your expectations and goals at the beginning of the process ensures that you always make the right decisions – from which influencers you approach to what style of marketing campaign you select.

 Having expectations also means you can assess how successful this endeavor was for your company.
 Did you achieve everything you set out to?
 No?
 Why not?

 Like building any relationship, it doesn’t happen overnight.
 It can take months for your business’s relationship with an influencer to blossom.

-Not getting instant results may make you consider quitting – which is why you need to accept that this is a long-term strategy before committing to it.
+Not getting instant results may make you consider quitting.
+Acquiring leads or growing your brand takes time – which is why you need to accept that this is a long-term strategy before committing to it.

-To add to that, the length of time a B2B sale can take to go through means you can’t measure the success of your influencer strategy in the short term.
+To add to that, the length of time a B2B sale can take means you can’t measure the success of your lead gen strategy in the short term.

 As long as you embark upon the implementation of this strategy willing to wait for results, you will succeed.

 Read more on how to buy leads to improve your marketing and sales campaigns

 With that being said, you do still need to track how effective your influencers are in attracting B2B sales to your company.

 You can set up URL tracking so that you can see how many people click on links provided by each influencer.